cite-architecture/CITE-App/README.md

 Documentation for configuring collections of images for CiteApp is underway at <https://github.com/cite-architecture/CITE-image-configurations>.

+The `downloads/image_archive` directory contains a one-image sample setup showing how to implement URN-aware DeepZoom images.

 ## Python SimpleServer

 Running CiteApp locally, and attempting to access images, can run afoul of the Cross-Origin-Restrictions (CORS).
 It may be possible to tell your browser to ignore that security precaution.
 Or, a safer alternative, is to serve CiteApp locally.
 If Python is installed, navigate to the directory that contains `cite-VERSION.html`, and execute: